-Simply assessing whether the value of your buildings and contents insurance is correct could help you get cheap home insurance instantly.
+Simply assessing whether the value of your building and contents insurance is correct could help you get cheap home insurance instantly.

-A lot of policyholders overpay for their home insurance by incorrectly calculating the value of their buildings and contents.
+A lot of policyholders overpay for their home insurance by incorrectly calculating the value of their building and contents.

 When setting the value of the building itself, you need to give the rebuild value (the cost of rebuilding the property from scratch) and not the, higher, market value (what it would cost to buy the property if it was for sale).

-To get an idea of the rebuild value of your building, try using the Association of British Insurers’ calculator or a commissioned survey's valuation.
+To get an idea of the rebuild value of your building, use the Association of British Insurers’ calculator or a commissioned survey's valuation.

-Meanwhile, be careful not to underinsure your contents in an attempt to get cheap home insurance.
+Meanwhile, be careful not to underinsure your contents in an attempt to get cheap insurance.